mattearly/dmpower/README.md

 ### 5th Edition Player Characters

 - All 12 core PHB + DMG classes fully available.
-22 different races. all core subraces. meticulously programmed level class trees.
+22 different races including all core subraces.
+Meticulously programmed level class trees.
 My custom integrated level up system supports levels 1 to 20 and includes random name suggestions, common stat block options, all alignments, all backgrounds + custom background option, all skills, enough languages to shake a stick at, and all core feats.
 It also gives average HP for both npcs + pcs(pcs start with max first level HP in most common rule), and it tells you all your spell slots for your current level and spec.
 - Save + Load campaigns (which is basically a grouped load of available characters).
 - Character Editor for leveling up existing characters, or breaking some of the rules (intended for DM use to grant additional 'things' for the player).
 The DM only use feature includes: Edit stats (min=1, max=30), give feats, give skills, change name, change alignment.
 - Limitations: Character Builder doesn't handle equipment, spell memorization choices, multiclassing, or personality traits.
 NPC classes (warrior, expert, aristocrat) from the DMG are not included.